doughnutsandcoffee/todoApp/Learned.md

     3. Convert to JSON: JSON.stringify(objectName)
     4. Store object in local storage using a key|value : localStorage.setItem("objectKey":"objectName")
     5. Retrieve: const storedTodo = JSON.parse(localStorage.getItem('todo'));

+### 9. Stringify does it all
+    - JSON.stringify(todosArray)
+        - Don't need to save objects as strings function does this already
+        - Unless you want to be save store all as strings for Type Safety, which is what I did
+        - b/c function inside buildTodo() to produce id's is of type number: const timestamp = Date.now();
+        - so:
+            export function internallyStoreTodo(timestamp, todoText, state){
+                const todo = {
+                    "id" : `${timestamp}`, // added id to li ... match "text" : todoText,
+                    "checkboxState" : state,
+                }
+                todosArray.push(todo);
+            }
+        - why needed to use template literal, to have accurate comparison and avoid undefined in handleCheckbox():
+            - const todo = todosArray.find(todo => todo.id === `${targetID}`);

+### 10. Storage hole
+    - Fixed issues of disspearing todo's
+    - Added these lines at bottom of renderTodos(todo):
+        - internallyStoreTodo(todo.id, todo.text, todo.checkboxState);
+        - writeToLocalStorage();
+    - loadTodos(): renders data from localStorage onto page
+    - Creates a hole b/c todosArray is never updated, like they never existed
+    - handleAdd(): user inputs data -> buildTodos(), todosArray updated -> used to overwrite to localStorage
+    - old todo's were never account for w/o adding lines to save them in renderTodos(todo)

+    - Now it works
+        - No need for writeToLocalStorage() in renderTodo: Unnecessary since it redundantly saves unchanged data.
+        - Page load: loadTodos() retrieves todos from localStorage, calling renderTodo for each.
+        - Storing in todosArray: renderTodo calls internallyStoreTodo, populating todosArray.
+        - Sync at load: todosArray and localStorage are synced after loadTodos().
+        - Adding todos: handleAdd() calls buildTodo, updating todosArray and calling writeToLocalStorage.
+        - Persistent storage: writeToLocalStorage in buildTodo saves todosArray (loaded + new todos) to localStorage.